pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Lost or Stolen Citibank® Banking Cards or Other Access Devices and Unauthorized Electronic Transactions Consumer Liability for transactions covered by Regulation E

 If any of your Access Devices are lost or stolen, it is your responsibility to notify us immediately.
-Please call CitiPhone Banking® at the number in the "Contact Us" section of this Manual.
+Please call CitiPhone Banking® at the number in the 'Contact Us' section of this Manual.

 Please remember that your Citibank® Banking Card and all of your Access Devices are valuable, and it is important for you to exercise care with them.
 To protect your personal and account information, be sure to keep your PIN and other Access Devices secure.
 As a general practice, we recommend that you periodically change your PIN.

 Tell us at once if you believe any of your Access Devices, including but not limited to your Citibank® Banking Card, has been lost or stolen, or if you believe that an electronic fund transfer has been made without your permission using information from your check.
 Telephoning is the best way of keeping your possible losses down.
 You could lose all the money in your account (plus your maximum overdraft line of credit).
-Call CitiPhone Banking® at 1-888-CITIBANK or use the number in the "Contact Us" section of this Manual.
+Call CitiPhone Banking® at 1-888-CITIBANK or use the number in the 'Contact Us' section of this Manual.
 Customer service representatives are available to assist you 24 hours a day, 7 days a week.
 If you tell us within two (2) Business Days after you learn of the loss or theft of your Access Device, you can lose no more than $50 if someone uses your Access Device without your permission, subject to zero liability protection.

 If you do NOT notify us within two (2) Business Days after you learn of the loss or theft of your Access Device, and we can prove we could have stopped someone from using your Access Device without your permission if you had told us, you could lose as much as $500, subject to zero liability protection.